 What is Hardscaping?

 Hardscaping includes the permanent or semi-permanent structures that shape and define your outdoor space.
 Patios, walkways, retaining walls, outdoor kitchens, fire pits, water features, and stone pathways all fall under this category.
-Built from materials such as stone, brick, pavers, wood, and concrete, hardscape features provide functionality, improve accessibility, and create designated spaces for entertainment, relaxation, or movement throughout your property.
+Built from materials such as stone, brick, pavers, wood, and concrete, hardscape features — as defined by the Concrete Masonry & Hardscapes Association (CMHA) — provide functionality, improve accessibility, and create designated spaces for entertainment, relaxation, or movement throughout your property.

 Beyond aesthetics, hardscaping can solve practical challenges.
 Retaining walls can manage sloped yards and prevent erosion, pathways can improve safety and accessibility, and patios create usable gathering areas.
 For many Landenberg homeowners, these features also require less ongoing maintenance than living elements, making them ideal for low-maintenance outdoor designs.